millenomi/glados-italian-personality-core/README.md

 This repository contains tools that allow you to produce Italian .WAV files to replace GLaDOS's voice in the Valve game [Portal](http://store.steampowered.com/app/400/).
-Each file corresponds to a Mustache template in the Scripts directory; you can produce the files by running the `render_scripts.rb` file.
+Each file corresponds to a Mustache template in the Scripts directory; you can produce the files by running the included Rakefile with [Rake](http://rake.rubyforge.org/).

 To produce successfully, you must: